-(13)The increased digitalisation of customs and Union non-customs regulatory formalities applicable to international trade has opened up new opportunities for Member States to improve the digital cooperation between customs authorities and partner competent authorities.
+(13) The increased digitalisation of customs and Union non-customs regulatory formalities applicable to international trade has opened up new opportunities for Member States to improve the digital cooperation between customs authorities and partner competent authorities.
 In pursuit of those priorities, several Member States have started to develop frameworks for national single window environments for customs.
 Those initiatives differ substantially depending on the level of existing customs information technology architecture, priorities and cost structures.
-It is therefore necessary to require Member States to establish and operate national single window environments for customs for Union non-customs formalities covered by EU CSW-CERTEX.
+It is therefore necessary to require Member States to establish and operate national single window environments for customs for Union non-customs formalities covered by EU CSW-CERTEX, with a minimum set of functionalities allowing the exploitation of all data present in Union non-customs systems used by partner competent authorities.
 Those environments should constitute the national components of the EU Single Window Environment for Customs, enabling electronic information sharing and collaboration between customs authorities, partner competent authorities and economic operators to ensure compliance with and efficient enforcement of customs legislation and Union non-customs formalities covered by EU CSW-CERTEX.
-In line with this objective, the national single window environments for customs should enable the automated verification by customs authorities of formalities in respect of which data is transmitted from the respective Union noncustoms system through EU CSW-CERTEX.
+In line with this objective, the national single window environments for customs should enable the automated verification by customs authorities of formalities in respect of which data is transmitted from the respective Union non-customs system through EU CSW-CERTEX.
 The national single window environments for customs should also allow partner competent authorities to monitor and control the quantities of authorised goods ('quantity management') that have been released by customs authorities through the Union.
 This should be ensured by providing the necessary clearance information to the Union non-customs systems through EU CSW-CERTEX.
 In practical terms, quantity management at Union level is necessary to enable a better enforcement of non-customs regulatory formalities by automatically and consistently monitoring the consumption of authorised quantities for the release of goods, avoiding their overuse or mishandling.

 - (14) To further simplify goods clearance processes for economic operators, the national single window environments for customs should become a single channel to communicate with customs authorities and partner competent authorities.
+However, those environments should not limit or hinder any other form of collaboration between partner competent authorities and customs.
 The Union non-customs formalities subject to this additional facilitation measure are a subset of the overarching formalities covered by EU CSW-CERTEX.
 The Commission should identify those formalities progressively by assessing the fulfilment of a set of criteria relevant to trade facilitation, taking into account their legal and technical feasibility.
-In order to further enhance trade facilitation, it should be possible to use the national single window environments for customs as a platform for coordinating controls between customs authorities and partner competent authorities in line with Article 47(1) of Regulation (EU) No 952/2013. - (15) Each Member State should designate a competent authority to act as- the controller of the data processing operations taking place within its single window environment for customs.
+In order to further enhance trade facilitation, it should be possible to use the national single window environments for customs as a platform for coordinating controls between customs authorities and partner competent authorities in line with Article 47(1) of Regulation (EU) No 952/2013. - (15) Each Member State should designate one or more a-competent authoritiesy to act as the controller of the data processing operations taking place within its single window environment for customs.
 The data processing operations should be performed in accordance with Regulation (EU) 2016/679.
 Given that some of the data originating from the national single window environment for customs is to be exchanged with Union non-customs systems through EU CSW-CERTEX, each Member State should be required to notify the Commission in case of any personal data breach compromising the security, confidentiality, availability or integrity of the personal data processed within its environment.